 TCM Herbal Remedies For Poor Digestion

-If you have chronic bloating or abdominal distension, one of our most popular formulas is BloatEase, which corrects digestive imbalances by promoting the flow of Qi to the digestive organs.
+One of our most popular formulas is BloatEase, which corrects digestive imbalances by promoting the flow of Qi to the digestive organs.

 Bloating is an indication that food and fluids are stagnant in the main digestive organs.
 Consequently, the rest of your organs don’t receive smooth-flowing Qi.
 BloatEase helps resolve the stuck food and fluids that are trapped in the digestive system.

 Does food have a tendency to stagnate in your tummy?
-Do you wish your digestion was stronger?
+Do you wish your digestion was better supported?
 EZDigest contains herbs that fall into 3 different categories of action for improving digestive function: herbs that eliminate undigested food particles, herbs that remove phlegm and herbs that clear heat.
 This holistic formula gets to the root cause of poor digestion!

 Having Trouble With Being Regular?